cristidrg/Google-Keep-React/README.md

 * [Notes To Self](https://github.com/cristidrg/Google-Keep-React/search?utf8=%E2%9C%93&q=%5C%40NOTE&type=)

 Finding a way to properly showcase my knowledge was challenging, but I believe this systems works great.
-I will try to not repeat myself in my comments and examples.

 I highly suggest playing with the app for five minutes before jumping into the tags, as I will be refering to the certain components and functionality in my tags.